Wes Westrum: Coach and manager

 Westrum served as the Giants' bullpen coach and then became their first base coach through the 1963 season.
 He joined the Mets as a coach in 1964, working at first base and then in the bullpen, and became pitching coach on July 14, 1965, after the release of pitcher-coach Warren Spahn.
 But only 11 days later, Westrum was named the Mets' interim manager when Stengel, 75, fractured his left hip getting out of a car on July 25.
 On that day, the Mets were 31–64, in tenth and last place in the National League.
 They fared no better under Westrum for the rest of 1965, losing 48 of the 67 games under his leadership.
 The hip fracture would end Stengel's Hall of Fame managerial career.

-Westrum then was appointed the second full-time manager in the history of the perennial last-place club.
-But his 1966 Mets escaped the basement for the first time in the franchise's five-year history when they finished ninth, one notch above the cellar, posting a record of 66 wins and 95 losses, a 16-game improvement over the previous season.
+Westrum then was appointed the second full-time manager of the perennial last-place club.
+But his 1966 Mets escaped the basement for the first time in the Mets' five-year history when they finished ninth, one notch above the cellar, posting a record of 66 wins and 95 losses, a 16-game improvement over the previous season.
 The Mets were slowly developing an array of young pitchers in the minor leagues; however, apart from Tom Seaver, none arrived in time to help Westrum in 1967, when New York again finished tenth and last.
 Westrum resigned with 11 games to go in the season.
 Coach Salty Parker took over the team for the remaining games of the 1967 season, and Gil Hodges was named manager for 1968.

 Westrum then rejoined the Giants as a coach (1968–71) and scout.
 They eventually gave him a second managing opportunity on June 28, 1974, when he succeeded Charlie Fox with the club in fifth place.
 He was not able to post a winning record in his 1½ years as San Francisco's manager, although he came close when his team finished one game under .500 in 1975 and in third place in the National League Western Division.
 That marked his last year as a major league manager, although Westrum stayed in the game as a scout for the Atlanta Braves for many years.
 His final record as a manager: 260 wins and 366 losses (.415).

 Westrum died from cancer at the age of 79 in Clearbrook, Minnesota on May 28, 2002.